wxwern/cs2103t-tp/docs/UserGuide.md

   * A high level description of the parameter or option.

-  * e.g., if will see something like `< add some text here >`, which means you should replace it with your own text.
+  * e.g., if you see something like `< add some text here >`, it means you should replace it with your own text.

 Parameters may have certain value format restrictions - Jobby will let you know if you do not meet a requirement when you input your command.
 Optionally, you may also refer to their details in [Appendix A](#appendix-a--acceptable-values-for-parameters) later.